clio-petersdorff/E-Green/README.md

 - **The Green Web Foundation - Green Check**: Verifies if the hosting provider is considered "green" (uses renewable energy, produces low waste, compensates emissions, etc.).
 - **The Green Web Foundation - CO2 Library**: Calculates the CO2 emissions of a page based on the byte size and the hosting provider's green status.

+### Score
+The score is based on the Co2 emissions per page.
+It goes from 0 to 100.
+0 being the lowest at 3g of Co2 per page,
+And 100 being the highest with 0.1g of Co2 per page.

 ### Technologies Used
 - **Frontend**: React
 - **Backend**: Express